 You will also work directly with patients to resolve billing disputes and collect out-of-pocket payments for the medical services performed.
 To become a medical coder or medical biller, formal training is required, along with certification.
 Training can take up to two years to complete.

 Are you great with people?
 Do you prefer administrative tasks?
 A possible career choice utilizing these skills would be working as a member of a medical front office staff.
 These are the friendly faces patients see as they walk into the doctor's office.
 You will also collect the necessary patient paperwork and make sure patients see the doctor in a timely manner.

 Other responsibilities include scheduling appointments, answering basic questions about the medical practice over the phone, greeting patients as they come in, and helping them fill out new patient forms and other paperwork.
 You are also responsible for maintaining and organizing patient files, which may be in physical or electronic form.

 There are two types of medical assistants: clinical MAs and administrative MAs.
 If you work as a clinical medical assistant, you can perform a number of basic procedures, such as taking a patient's blood pressure, weighing and measuring patients, and even drawing blood as needed.

 If you would like to work on strictly administrative duties, then become an administrative medical assistant.
 You’ll focus on paperwork, set up appointments, work with insurance companies, and update patient records.

-Typically, it takes between one and two years of formal education to become either kind of medical assistant.
+It takes as few as 10 months of formal education to become either kind of medical assistant.